RoshaniBarochia/AssessmentBiometricApp/README.md

     Android applications in Kotlin and Java that demonstrate API integration, biometric authentication, secure token handling, and user-friendly interfaces.

 # Project Overview.
-    This project is a secure transaction management application that allows users to authenticate, fetch transactions, and manage their sessions securely.
-It includes biometric authentication and encrypted token storage for enhanced security.
+    This Android application allows users to authenticate securely, fetch transaction data from an API, and view it in a searchable list.
+The app also includes biometric authentication and offline access via Room Database.

 # Setup Instructions

    1. Clone the Repository:
    git clone https://github.com/RoshaniBarochia/AssessmentBiometricApp
-   cd your-repo-name

    2. Open in Android Studio:
    Open Android Studio and select "Open an existing project."